 Drum Bridge/Moon Bridge

 These types of bridges are also known as taiko bashi.
-They are an incredibly arched bridge that are most commonly found in both Chinese and Japanese gardens.
-These style of bridges function slow people down.
-They create a state of mind for tea ceremonies, as well as let barges pass through the canal without the hitting the bridge.
+They are an arched bridge that is most commonly found in both Chinese and Japanese gardens.
+These styles of bridges function slow people down.
+They create a state of mind for tea ceremonies, as well as let barges pass through the canal without hitting the bridge.
 When the bridge is reflected on the water, the circular shape resembles that of a drum or moon.